phun-ky/interstellar-tools/docs/guide/introduction/about.md

   escape/circular speeds, specific energy, specific angular momentum, peri/apoapsis radii).

-::: warning
+::: warning **Validation status**

-These equations have not **_YET_** been battle-tested or tested to real world mechanics, YMMV!
+Equations are unit-tested against internal reference values, but have not yet been systematically cross-validated against operational flight software or high-fidelity ephemerides.
+Treat this as a learning and prototyping toolkit, not as mission-critical software (yet).

 :::